-East High School graduate Charlie McVean founded the program in 2005.
-A successful entrepreneur and dedicated philanthropist, Charlie had grown increasingly troubled by the poor performance of his hometown’s public schools and believed that the American free enterprise system held the remedy.
-Combining a performance-based compensation model with the powerful effects of peer groups, he launched his unique student-to-student tutoring method at East.
+Peer Power is a 501(c)3 non-profit organization innovating the public education system by inspiring and empowering youth to take control of their academic success.
+A successful entrepreneur and dedicated philanthropist, East High School graduate Charlie McVean founded the program in December 2004 to address poor performance in Memphis’s public schools.
+Combining an incentive-based compensation model with the influential effects of peer groups, he launched his unique student-to-student tutoring method at East.
 The program was an immediate success and swiftly evolved into Peer Power.

 Peer Power’s mission is to inspire and empower youth to take control of their academic success.

 Peer Power recruits, employs, and trains high-performing college students, called Success Coaches, to tutor and mentor high school students, encourage active learning, value education, and be personally accountable for their futures.